humanlayer/humanlayer/docs/readme.md

 ### Human as Tool

-In addition to blocking function execution based on human feedback, functionlayer can also provide a more generic "human as tool" function for an agent to reach out across various channels.
+In addition to blocking function execution based on human feedback, HumanLayer can also provide a more generic "human as tool" function for an agent to reach out across various channels.

 ```python
 from humanlayer import ContactChannel, HumanLayer, SlackContactChannel